-The feature is rather new and available since 2.0 version.
-And SnapChat, as always, tries to meet all the needs of users: say, you can communicate (via a video call) and send snaps simultaneously.
+The feature is rather new and available since the 2.0 version.
+And Snapchat, as always, tries to meet all the needs of users: say, you can communicate (via a video call) and send snaps simultaneously.

-The story is the snaps collection which lives only a day (24 hours).
+The story is about the snaps collection, which lives only a day (24 hours).
 Being available to all your friends, the story can be reviewed as many times as one likes.